chrisjstevo/codingblackfemales/README.md

 The objective of this challenge is to write a simple trading algo that creates and cancels child orders.

+**Stretch objective:** write an algo that can make money buy buying shares when the order book is cheaper, and selling them when the order book is moe expensive.

+Note: make sure you think about how the market data could change over time, add scenarios into your test to show how you've tested those scenarios.

 ### How to Get Started

 Pre-requisites: